productpeel/PEEL-SDK/README.md

 Each user generated content can generate engagement and interaction among users.
 Actions allow users to like, comment, or share any piece of content.

-Image and video-based comments are supported.
-But, you will have the option to enable or disable commenting at a product level.
-In addition, our back-end admin panel allows you to moderate comments to keep your community safe.
+Threaded comments and Image/video-based comments are supported.
+For moderation purposes, you will have the option to enable or disable commenting at a product level.
+In addition, our back-end admin panel allows you to moderate comments at an individual level.
 You can also choose to add user-based flagging for innapproprite content, if needed.

 See below for an example comment form on Android.